-For announcements where awards will be funded by FY 16, FY 17 and/or FY 18 appropriations (Fraud, waste or abuse reporting)
+For announcements where awards will be funded by FY 16, FY 17, FY 18, FY 19 and/or FY 20 appropriations)

-Per the Further Additional Continuing Appropriations Act, 2018, Public Law 115-96, and prior appropriations acts, awards made under this announcement are subject to the provisions contained in the Consolidated Appropriations Act, 2017, Public Law 115-31, Division E, Title VII, Section 743.
-This provision prohibits EPA from awarding funds made available by the act to an entity that requires employees or contractors of such entity seeking to report fraud, waste, or abuse to sign internal confidentiality agreements or statements prohibiting or otherwise restricting such employees or contactors from lawfully reporting such waste, fraud, or abuse to a designated investigative or law enforcement representative of a federal department or agency authorized to receive such information.
+Per the Consolidated Appropriations Act, 2020, Public Law 116-93, awards made under this announcement are subject to the provision contained in Division C, Title VII, Section 742, and prior appropriations acts.
+This provision prohibits EPA from awarding funds made available by the act to an entity that requires employees or contractors of such entity seeking to report fraud, waste, or abuse to sign internal confidentiality agreements or statements prohibiting or otherwise restricting such employees or contractors from lawfully reporting such waste, fraud, or abuse to a designated investigative or law enforcement representative of a federal department or agency authorized to receive such information.

 q.
 EPA Financial Assistance Conflict of Interest Policy: